 Ashwagandha Hair Benefits

-We’ve explained the mechanisms that make ashwagandha such a great supplement in general, but now let’s redirect those benefits to how they can help your hair!
+We’ve explained the mechanisms that make ashwagandha such a great supplement in general, but now let’s redirect those benefits to how they can help you achieve hair wellness.

 Again, the most remarkable effect is as an anti-stress agent.
 Increased stress and anxiety in modern life have made hair loss a very common issue for many people, especially for women.
 This is because when you’re stressed your body produces more of a hormone called cortisol, which is directly connected to hair growth by suppressing the production of hormones that promote hair follicle action.